 How Does Ultraviolet Light Affect Dna

 Ultraviolet (UV) light, an invisible form of electromagnetic radiation, wields significant power over the very blueprint of life: DNA.
 Understanding how UV light interacts with and damages DNA is crucial for comprehending its implications for human health, ranging from premature aging to skin cancer.
-This article delves into the mechanisms by which UV light affects DNA, the consequences of this damage, and the protective measures we can take.
+This article breaks down the mechanisms by which UV light affects DNA, the consequences of this damage, and the protective measures we can take Worth keeping that in mind.
+That's the whole idea..

 The Nature of Ultraviolet Light